GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Fiverr Business helps teams manage freelance projects
+  - Crista Galli Ventures outs 'evergreen' fund to back European healthtech startups at seed and Series A
      <hr/>

-      - *Freelance marketplace Fiverr launched a new service today designed to help teams at larger companies manage their work with freelancers.
-CEO Micha Kaufman told me via email that Fiverr had already begun working with larger clients, but that Fiverr Business is…*
+      - *Crista Galli Ventures, an early-stage healthtech fund in Europe, is officially launching today.
+The firm offers “patient capital” — with only a single LP (the Danish family office IPQ Capital) — and promises to provide portfolio companies with deep healthcare…*

-  - Messenger VP details use of forwarding limits and fact-checking to fight misinformation
+  - Twitter flags Indian politician's years-old tweet for violating its policy
       <hr/>

-      - *A few weeks ago, Facebook Messenger introduced new rules around message forwarding to limit the spread of misinformation on its platform.
-Speaking today at TechCrunch Disrupt 2020, Facebook Messenger VP Stan Chudnovsky offered more detail about how Facebook v…*
+      - *Twitter has flagged a post from Indian politician T. Raja Singh for violating its policy days after TechCrunch asked the social giant about the three-year-old questionable tweet.
+In a video tweet, Singh urged India’s Defence Minister Rajnath Singh and others …*

-  - Roelof Botha shares what Sequoia's Black Swan memo got wrong
+  - Dropbox CEO Drew Houston says the pandemic forced the company to reevaluate what work means
       <hr/>

-      - *In March, famed investment firm Sequoia Capital published the Black Swan Memo, warning founders about the potential business consequences of the coronavirus, which had not yet been labeled a pandemic.
-“It will take considerable time — perhaps several quarters…*
+      - *Dropbox CEO and co-founder Drew Houston, appearing at TechCrunch Disrupt today, said that COVID has accelerated a shift to distributed work that we have been talking about for some time, and these new ways of working will not simply go away when the pandemic …*

-  - In 2020, Warsaw's startup ecosystem is 'a place to observe carefully'
+  - Daily Crunch: Apple announces new iPads and Apple Watches
       <hr/>

-      - *If you listed the trends that have captured the attention of 20 Warsaw-focused investors who replied to our recent surveys, automation/AI, enterprise SaaS, cleantech, health, remote work and the sharing economy would top the list.
-These VCs said they are seek…*
+      - *Apple unveils new hardware and new subscriptions, Spotify adds virtual event listings and Opendoor is going public via SPAC.
+This is your Daily Crunch for September 15, 2020.
+The big story: Apple announces new iPads and Apple Watches Apple had a big hardware …*

-  - LanzaTech eyes two more spinoff companies
+  - Fiverr Business helps teams manage freelance projects
       <hr/>

-       - *Just three months after LanzaTech announced a spinout aimed at selling sustainable aviation fuel, the company is already preparing for two more.
-LanzaTech CEO Jennifer Holmgren said Tuesday on the Disrupt 2020 virtual stage that the carbon capture technology …*
+       - *Freelance marketplace Fiverr launched a new service today designed to help teams at larger companies manage their work with freelancers.
+CEO Micha Kaufman told me via email that Fiverr had already begun working with larger clients, but that Fiverr Business is…*

 <br />